Semi-explicit integration of second order for weakly coupled poroelasticity: Semi-explicit Integration Scheme of Second Order

+First, let us emphasize that there are several poroelasticity problems reported in the literature that satisfy the weak coupling condition~\eqref{eqn:weakCouplingCondition}, or almost satisfy the weak coupling condition; see \Cref{tab:examplesWeakCoupling}.
+The latter will be relevant as well as the following discussion demonstrates.

-We analyze the asymptotic stability of the related delay system constructed in \Cref{sec:construction:multDelay} with multiple delays.
+To see that the weak coupling condition is not a mere technical assumption, we analyze the asymptotic stability of the related delay system constructed in \Cref{sec:construction:multDelay} with multiple delays.
 To simplify the presentation, we consider here the finite-dimensional case after a semi-discretization in space (cf.~\Cref{sec:model:space}), and study the neutral delay differential equation corresponding to~\eqref{eq:parabolicDelaySect3}, i.e., we study the neutral delay equation

 A necessary condition (cf.~\cite[Thm.~3.20]{GuKC03}) for the delay-independent asymptotic stability of the unforced (i.e.,~$\tilde{g}_h=0$) delay equation~\eqref{eqn:neutralDDE} is that the spectral radius of the matrix